 Health and safety training needs are identified in a number of ways including Springboards, regular one to ones, team meetings and through the Corporate Management Team.
-The Health and Safety Team also ensures that training is consistent with our duties and legal responsibilities.
+The Health, Safety and Emergency Planning Manager also ensures that training is consistent with our duties and legal responsibilities.

 A rolling training programme is produced for the year, which takes into consideration training needs identified in 1:1's and provides refresher training on a regular basis and also courses for new employees.
-The following health and safety training was delivered through the H & S team in the last 6 months.
+The following health and safety training was delivered during the year.

-Course Type Number Trained Comment Health & Safety for Managers 4 Knowledge of Council health safety management responsibilities and requirements Conflict Management 31 Skills and confidence for dealing with conflict and risk situations staff can face in their work (lone working) Stress Awareness 4 Knowledge for staff responsible for the emotional health and safety of their staff Risk Assessment 8 Competence to undertake risk assessments for work areas and tasks undertaken Manual Handling 4 Understanding of the hazards involved in manual handling and the correct techniques of manual handling Working Safely at Height 11 Understanding of the safety principles, issues and procedures for equipment used working at height Refuse & Cleansing Health & Safety 32 Tailored training for refuse staff in the hazards and controls required for their job role First Aid at Work (3 Day) 1 Competence to become a qualified First Aider/Appointed Person
+Course Type Number Trained Comment Health & Safety for Managers 4 Knowledge of Council health safety management responsibilities and requirements Effective Manager Health & Safety 7 Overview of health safety management responsibilities and requirements Conflict Management 31 Skills and confidence for dealing with conflict and risk situations staff can face in their work (lone working) Stress Awareness 4 Knowledge for staff responsible for the emotional health and safety of their staff Risk Assessment 8 Competence to undertake risk assessments for work areas and tasks undertaken Manual Handling 4 Understanding of the hazards involved in manual handling and the correct techniques of manual handling Working Safely at Height 11 Understanding of the safety principles, issues and procedures for equipment used working at height Refuse & Cleansing Health & Safety 32 Tailored training for refuse staff in the hazards and controls required for their job role Emergency First Aid at Work (1 Day) 2 First aid training for low risk environments e.g. business centres First Aid at Work (3 Day) 2 Competence to become a qualified First Aider

 The above training is also supported by significant on the job training within all Service Areas but in particular at the higher risk BASE site and the leisure centres.
 Training at the BASE is delivered in a number of ways including tool box talks which are brief practical sessions for employees on site.
 Other types of training also include for example robust induction training specific to the job role, tasks and equipment used, driver CPC training and reversing assistant training.
-The ultimate aim of the training is to ensure that the job is carried out in the correct safe manner to reduce accident rate
+The ultimate aim of the training is to ensure that the job is carried out in the correct safe manner to reduce the accident rate.